-Alphabet’s “Other Bets1Other Bets stands for all of Alphabet’s moonshot projects, like Waymo, Loon, and others.” are still losing money.
+- Alphabet’s “Other Bets” are still losing money.
 By the end of 2018, these companies had combined revenue of $154 million and $1.32 billion in losses.

-Naturally, Google is the Alphabet’s top earner, followed by YouTube and Google Cloud.
+- Naturally, Google is Alphabet’s top earner, followed by YouTube and Google Cloud.
 According to Sundar Pichai, its cloud services have an annual run rate of more than $8 billion.

-In a nutshell – Alphabet is enormous.
+In a nutshell – The alphabet is enormous.
 It owns more than 200 companies in various fields.
 Furthermore, it has the financial clout to support all of them, with enough money left to invest in multiple other ventures.

 Google Services Statistics and Facts